Bob Tillman: New York Yankees and Atlanta Braves

 Tillman played in 21 games for the Yankees, starting 15 at catcher.
 He hit .254 with two home runs and nine RBIs in 63 at bats.
 After the 1967 season the Yankees traded Tillman and Dale Roberts to the Atlanta Braves for third baseman Bobby Cox.
-Cox would eventually begin his Baseball Hall of Fame managing career in the New York farm system.

 In 1968, Tillman was the backup catcher to Joe Torre.
 Over his playing career, Torre was a nine-time All-Star and the National League's Most Valuable Player in 1971, and a future Hall of Fame manager.
 During the Braves' 1968 spring training, Tillman had to compete with a number of catchers for the backup position (Johnny Blanchard, Bob Uecker and Marty Martinez).
 Torre developed a sore throwing arm in spring training, giving Tillman an opportunity for more playing time.
 Tillman did very well in spring training, impressing manager Luman Harris, who called Tillman "'the surprise of spring training'".
 Tillman's hitting was better than Harris expected, and Tillman proved himself a capable catcher defensively, especially in handling the difficult knuckleball thrown by future Hall of Fame pitcher Phil Niekro.
 Harris made him Torre's backup.

 Torre's finger was injured on a foul tip during the Braves home opener on April 12, 1968.
 Tillman entered the game and hit a game-winning two run home run.
 Torre returned to play after a few days, but on April 18 he was hit in the face by a Chuck Hartenstein pitch, suffering fractures in his cheekbone and palate.
 He did not return to play until May 19.
 On the season, Torre started 85 games catching and 28 at first base.
 Tillman started 66 games catching.
 Tillman hit .220, with five home runs and 20 RBIs in 236 at bats.